perkeep/perkeep/doc/environment-vars.md

 `CAMLI_FORCE_OSARCH` (bool)
   Used by make.go to force building an unrecommended OS/ARCH pair.

-`CAMLI_GCE_\*`
-: Variables prefixed with `CAMLI_GCE_` concern the Google Compute Engine deploy handler in [pkg/deploy/gce](/pkg/deploy/gce), which is only used by camweb to launch Perkeep on Google Compute Engine.
-They do not affect Perkeep's behaviour.

-`CAMLI_GCE_CLIENTID` (string)
-: See `CAMLI_GCE_*` first.
-This string is used by gce.DeployHandler as the application's OAuth Client ID.
-If blank, camweb does not enable the Google Compute Engine launcher.

-`CAMLI_GCE_CLIENTSECRET` (string)
-: See `CAMLI_GCE_*` first.
-Used by gce.DeployHandler as the application's OAuth Client Secret.
-If blank, gce.NewDeployHandler returns an error, and camweb fails to start if the Google Compute Engine launcher was enabled.

-`CAMLI_GCE_DATA` (string)
-: See `CAMLI_GCE_*` first.
-Path to the directory where gce.DeployHandler stores the instances configuration and state.
-If blank, the "camli-gce-data" default is used instead.

-`CAMLI_GCE_PROJECT` (string)
-: See `CAMLI_GCE_*` first.
-ID of the Google Project that provides the above client ID and secret.
-It is used when we query for the list of all the existing zones, since such a query requires a project ID.
-If blank, a hard-coded list of zones is used instead.

-`CAMLI_GCE_SERVICE_ACCOUNT` (string)
-: See `CAMLI_GCE_*` first.
-Path to a Google service account JSON file.
-This account should have at least compute.readonly permissions on the Google Project with ID CAMLI_GCE_PROJECT.
-It is used to authenticate when querying for the list of all the existing zones.
-If blank, a hard-coded list of zones is used instead.

-`CAMLI_GCE_XSRFKEY` (string)
-: See `CAMLI_GCE_*` first.
-Used by gce.DeployHandler as the XSRF protection key.
-  If blank, gce.NewDeployHandler generates a new random key instead.

 `CAMLI_GOPHERJS_GOROOT` (string)
 : As gopherjs does not build with go tip, when make.go is run with go devel, CAMLI_GOPHERJS_GOROOT should be set to a Go 1.10 root so that gopherjs can be